aaronbieber/singleservingphoto/_posts/2007-06-25-creative-commons-good-idea.markdown

 artists, and educators easily mark their creative work with the freedoms they want it to carry."
 Their chief contribution is in the form of "licenses," which are basically rules of use for creative work stated in defensible legal terms, written by lawyers.
-Using their handy "license selection questionnaire":http://creativecommons.org/license/, you can simply choose the rights you wish to yield to others and the appropriate Creative Commons (or "CC" for short) license will be provided to you.
+Using their handy [license selection questionnaire](http://creativecommons.org/license/), you can simply choose the rights you wish to yield to others and the appropriate Creative Commons (or "CC" for short) license will be provided to you.